The Vanilla Story

 The time period between planting and eating is normally around 4.5 years, and the plant’s vines can grow up to an impressive 75 feet long.

-Often referred to as ‘black gold’, some Madagascan pods bear a unique tattoo to identify the grower and to prevent theft.
+Often referred to as ‘black gold’, some Madagascan vanilla pods bear a unique tattoo to identify the grower and to prevent theft.